Featuring the food of the esteemed, late food writer and chef, Edna Lewis

 Don’t miss out on this incredible opportunity to also meet Stephen Satterfield, founder of the International Society of Africans in Wine, and co-founder of Nopalize, a website designed to connect people with the origins of their food.
 Stephen is also the founder of Whetstone Magazine, a digital publication led by a team of women and people of color, which connects readers with the diversity and ancestry of food.
 He is a close friend of the Roadhouse family, and an esteemed consultant for our wine list.
 Stephen’s expertise is as rich as the menu you will enjoy at the dinner!

 Stephen says “I’m honored to participate in the forthcoming dinner celebrating just a few of the countless contributions of African Americans in wine and culinary arts.
-I am particularly thrilled that André Mack, winemaker, designer and preeminent sommelier of his generation will join us and pour wines from his Willamette Valley winery, Mouton Noir.”
+I am particularly thrilled that André Hueston Mack, winemaker, designer and preeminent sommelier of his generation will join us and pour wines from his Willamette Valley winery, Maison Noir.”
 Cheers!
 See you there.

 Starter: Oyster Stew